MadPanCake/docusaurus/docs/oraxen.md

 ---
 sidebar_position: 6
 title: '🖼️ Oraxen'
+id: oraxen
 ---

 import ReactPlayer from 'react-player'

-# 🖼️ How to make Unlimited Adventures work with Oraxen
+# 🖼️ Oraxen

 In order for the setup to work with Oraxen, you need to merge the resource pack with Oraxen.\
 It's actually a very simple process.
 Please refer to the text guide and use the video as a supplement.